8 Bad VPNs You Must Avoid to Protect Your Privacy

-We highly recommend that all people use VPNs — there’s no doubt about that.
-Just look at all of these common activities where VPNs prove useful.
+We highly recommend that all people use VPNs—there’s no doubt about that.
 Indeed, there are many reasons to always use a VPN online, including but not limited to improved personal privacy.

 What Makes a VPN Bad for Privacy?